Kilbirnie Town Centre Revitalisation - Current Projects

 - working with service providers to coordinate upgrades to services, for instance:

 - Chorus have installed new ducting for ultra-fast broadband along part of the street (this will be completed in the second stage of works)

-- Capacity have installed a new water main along the length of Bay Road.
+- Wellington Water have installed a new water main along the length of Bay Road.